greenm01/vb4x/docs/vb4x_specs.md

 Space Marines are ferocious devil dogs that capture enemy planets.
 They deploy in division sized units and will never surrender or abandon one of their own.

+Marines are dropped on enemy planets by troop transports during an invasion or blitz.

 Armies garrison your colonies and eradicate invaders.
 Their orders are to take no prisoners and protect the colony at all cost.

 Marines fight alongside the Army if garrisoned planetside.